Softnet-Free/softnet-ms/docs/single/setup-clients.md

 ## 2.4.
 Setting up clients

-Client management is carried out on the CLIENT MANAGER page.
-To switch to the client manager, click on the "clients" button at the upper left corner of the panel:
+Client management is carried out on the <span class="header-green">CLIENT MANAGEMENT</span> page.
+To switch to the client manager, click on the "<span class="text-cyan">clients</span>" button at the upper left corner of the panel:

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.4_1.png %})